• Hungarian Language

 • Good For First Time Owners: Golden Retriever dogs are good for novice owners, due to their easy-going personality.

-• Boat and Sailor Dog: Golden Retriever breed usually likes being on a boat.
+• Maritime Work Ability: Golden Retriever breed usually likes being on a boat.

 Boat dogs were typically bred for their strength, stamina, and water resistance, as they were often required to perform tasks such as pulling in fishing nets, and jumping into the water to retrieve ropes or lines, or helping to move cargo.